sherry0109/puff/readme.txt

 Git has a mutable index called stage.
 Git tracks changes by puff.
 Git tracks changes by sherru.
-My stupid boss still prefers SVN.
+My stupid boss still prefers SVN by sherry.